shabegom/obsidian-reference-count/README.md

 If you run into a bug, please submit an issue.
 If you have any questions reach out to @shabegom on the obsidian Discord.

 ## Changelog

+**0.3.0**
+Major Rewrite!
+- Uses new method of generated block references that is 10x faster than previous approach!
+- Should now support non-englished languages
+- Should support relative and full path links and embeds
+- Improved accuracy of the search results view
+- More responsive in updating reference counts

 **0.1.6**
 - Released in Community Plugins! 🎉